-Each department is responsible for obtaining the appropriate approvals to recruit and fill a position.
+Each department is responsible for obtaining the appropriate approvals through the college's Faculty Finance Committee to recruit and fill a position.
 All tenure track positions need to be approved by the Dean of the College of Medicine.
 In addition, clinical faculty positions also need to be approved by the Academic Management Council (AMC).

 Developing the Requisition

-Once approval has been obtained, the department identifies a diverse search committee, finalizes the job description and posts the requisition in Talent on the UA HR website.
+Once approval has been obtained, the department identifies a diverse search committee, finalizes the job description and posts the requisition in Talent.
 Faculty positions must be posted for a minimum of 7 days and can remain open for a maximum of one year.
 If the approved position will be employed by Banner, the department works with the Banner recruiter to post the opening on the Banner systems.

 Conducting the Search

-Search committee members should review materials on best practices for recruitment on the Vice Provost Recruitment page.
+Search committee members should review materials on best practices for recruitment on the UArizona Faculty Affairs website.